✓ Updated February 2026

 Essential Travel Tips

-Book Alhambra tickets MONTHS in advance, especially if you want to visit the Nasrid Palaces.
-Seriously, don't wait until you're in Granada.
-Check the official Patronato de la Alhambra y Generalife website regularly for releases, and be prepared to book the moment they become available – they sell out incredibly fast.
+Book your Alhambra tickets *well* in advance, ideally months ahead, especially if you want to visit the Nasrid Palaces.
+They sell out quickly, and on-the-spot tickets are rare.
+Check the official Patronato de la Alhambra y Generalife website for the most reliable booking.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.